SaifShariq/rhyme_mediaplayer/README.md

 # rhyme_mediaplayer
-An optimized media player that supports all file formats.
-Additional: *also includes a simple audio player*
+An optimized media player that supports all media formats. *Additional: Also includes a simple audio player*